koding/koding/client/test/Readme.md

 Follow steps in  https://github.com/koding/koding in order to setup koding environment.

+#caveats
+Firefox version must be less than version 40

 # test architecture
  All files related with testing is under the Koding/client/test directory.
  Take a look at these 2 folders and 1 file that are important in order to write test cases.